University of Technology Sydney

 Note: All submitted material making use of published materials, should be properly referenced and with a properly completed bibliography using the APA format and lack any plagiarism, this includes copying or reworking any material (e.g., text, images, music, video) from generative AI tools, and claiming this work is your own without declaring the use of the relevant tool; (unless permitted use is specified for that assessment) as defined by UTS Rule 16.2.1(4).

 A compulsory part of this assessment is the team review.
-Working in any team-based project, people need to be able to communicate when other people are not providing the necessary information.
+Working in any team-based project, people need to be able to communicate when other people are not providing the necessary information as well as give positive feedback when other team members are contributing well.
 For this reason, there are two reviews of team members, one in the middle of the semester, and one at the end.
 Not completing the reviews carries a 5-mark penalty for each set of reviews.

 Minimum requirements